 Various forms of touch therapies that may use manipulation, movement, and/or repatterning to affect structural changes to the body.

-Bonnie Prudden Myotherapy
+Bonnie Prudden Myotherapy (includes video)

 A hands-on, drugless, noninvasive method of relieving muscle-related pain, Bonnie Prudden Myotherapy emphasizes a speedy, cost-effective recovery and active client participation for long-term relief.
 Myotherapy relaxes muscles, improves circulation, and alleviates pain in all parts of the body while increasing strength, flexibility, coordination, stamina, and energy.
 It improves posture, gait, sleep patterns, and work and play performance.
 The first 90-minute session includes an extensive and vital history.
 Subsequent treatments are one hour and include self-help techniques.
 Clients are cleared for treatment by a physician, which ensures the pain is not due to anatomical pathology requiring medical attention.

 Developed by Thomas Ambrose Bowen of Australia in the 1960s and 1970s, this hands-on, light-touch body therapy consists of gentle rolling movements over muscle bellies and tendons to stimulate the body’s own healing mechanisms.
 Originally intended to help people suffering from muscular-skeletal problems, Bowen Technique has also been successful with many other conditions, including asthma and respiratory ailments in children and pre-teens.
-Click here to find an Bowen Technique practitioner.
+Click here to find a Bowen Technique practitioner.

 Created by Paul and Gail Dennison, Brain Gym (also known as Educational Kinesiology or Edu-K) is a sensorimotor program based on research by educational therapists, developmental optometrists, and other specialists in the fields of movement, education, and child development.
 Brain Gym consists of 26 targeted activities similar to those performed naturally by young children as part of the process of brain development.
 Brain Gym prepares learners with the physical skills they need to read, write, concentrate, organize, and otherwise function effectively in the classroom or the adult workplace.